zhengxs2018/erniebot-sdk-for-js/packages/erniebot/review/erniebot.api.md

   set apiType(apiType: APIType)
   // (undocumented)
   static APIUserAbortError: typeof Errors.APIUserAbortError
+  // (undocumented)
+  static AuthenticationError: typeof Errors.AuthenticationError
+  // Warning: (ae-forgotten-export) The symbol "APIRequestOptions" needs to be exported by the entry point index.d.ts
   // Warning: (ae-forgotten-export) The symbol "APIHeaders" needs to be exported by the entry point index.d.ts
   //
   // (undocumented)